Umphrey's McGee: Anchor Drops (2003–2005)

 2003 was a year of change for UM.
 New drummer Kris Myers had to learn their extensive repertoire of originals and covers.
 The band continued their grueling tour schedule, logging over 150 shows for the year.
 The band began experimenting with a new "Lego" style of songwriting, which involved piecing together original sections and lifted pieces of "Jimmy Stewart" improvisations to create new songs, such as "Ocean Billy", "#5", and "Wife Soup".
 That summer, UM entered the recording studio in Chicago for their first studio album with Myers.
 Later that year, the UM Live program was started by "Sound Caresser" Kevin Browning.
 Each night's show would be offered on CD, for sale directly after the show.
 This soon translated into a partnership with Disc Logic for online distribution, and a few years later all of the band's shows would be moved to UMLive.net.
-In November, the band released their first DVD, Live from the Lake Coast, and later that month their first official release featuring Kris Myers, Local Band Does Oklahoma (Recorded on April 23 in Oklahoma City).
+In November, the band released their first DVD, Live from the Lake Coast, and later that month their first official release featuring Kris Myers, Local Band Does OKlahoma (recorded on April 23 in Oklahoma City).

 In 2004, the band released Anchor Drops, recorded in several different studios throughout the Chicago area.
 Shortly before the release of the album, the band scored a distribution deal for both Anchor Drops and Local Band Does OK, and for the first time, Umphrey's McGee music was available in stores all over the country.
 The album was said to be the "sound of a band reaching maturity".
 Once again, Umphrey's headed to Bonnaroo, playing a coveted late-night spot.
 The band performed to over 20,000 people, many of whom had never heard the band before.
 In July, the band was declared by Rolling Stone to "have become odds-on favorites in the next-Phish sweepstakes."

 Starting in 2005, the band began producing Umphrey's McGee Podcasts, an effort to provide fans with highlights of recent shows.
 Each podcast is around 75 minutes in length and is released about twice a month, and it has 20,000 listeners.
 "In the Kitchen" won the Jammy Award for Song of the Year.
-That evening, the band performed with Huey Lewis for the first time (they were also joined by Mavis Staples, Sinead O'Connor, and Jeff Coffin).
-That summer, the band participated in the Big Summer Classic tour, which was the first time UM played Red Rocks.
+That evening, the band performed with Huey Lewis for the first time (they were also joined by Mavis Staples, Sinéad O'Connor, and Jeff Coffin).
+That summer, the band participated in the Big Summer Classic tour, which was the first time UM played Red Rocks Amphitheatre.